ferreiro/Medium-Header/Readme.md

 - HTML5 + CSS full screen design.
 - Image blurred when you scroll down.
-- Text Headline moves and dissapear when you scroll down.
+- Text headline moves and dissapears when you scroll down.

 ================
 <b>Coming soon.</b><br />